 Section 8.9.
 Governing Law.
-This Agreement shall be governed by, and interpreted and construed in accordance with, the laws of the State of New York without regard to the conflicts of laws principles thereof (other than those provisions set forth herein that are required to be governed by the DGCL or the GBCC).
+This Agreement deemed to be made and in all respects shall be governed by, and interpreted and construed in accordance with, the laws of the State of New York without regard to the conflict of law principles thereof (other than those provisions set forth herein that are required to be governed by the DGCL or the GBCC).

 Section 8.10.
-Enforcement; Venue; Waiver of Jury Trial.
+Enforcement; Venue; Waiver of Jury Trial